Things to do with Kids in Bermuda

 Elbow Beach Hotel (Mandarin Oriental)

 We like this hotel as a great base camp for the family reunion because the beach is private and beautiful and there are multiple restaurants on the property.
 Although the food is not cheap, it’s not much cheaper off the resort AND the food is great!
-The main hotel rooms are not longer being used (they were not as nice yet expensive) and the bungalows are nice but pricey.
-Who ever is staying at this hotel can be the host and everyone else can meet up here and take advantage of the nice facilities.
+The main hotel rooms are no longer being used (they were not as nice yet expensive) and the bungalows are nice but pricey.
+Whoever is staying at this hotel can be the host and everyone else can meet up here and take advantage of the nice facilities.
 There is also a great tennis program; call ahead to reserve court time or book lessons.

 We always use the same cab drive, Russel Wade, who is really nice and has a van that seats 8.
 When his boys graduated from college, he turned part of his home into a small inn.
 The price points are great, and you can arrange taxi services or tours with him.
 He’s an expert on the flora and fauna in the area too, as a bonus!
-If other parties are staying at Elbow Beach, use this as your sleeping quarters but hang out at Elbow Beach to use their amenities which include private beach, pool, restaurants and tennis courts.
+If other parties are staying at Elbow Beach, use this as your sleeping quarters but hang out at Elbow Beach to use their amenities which include a private beach, pool, restaurants, and tennis courts.

 We love, love, love Mickey’s at Elbow Beach hotel because it is actually on the beach.
 You can let the kids run around after they order, call them back to eat when their food comes, and let them play again when they are done 5 minutes later.
 You, the parents, can watch your children frolic on the private beach while they play and run in the pink sand.
 Heaven!
 And the food is amazing.
 We eat as many meals here as possible, both lunch and dinner.
 You don’t have to stay at the hotel to eat here but everyone needs to make a reservation as it gets busy!

-There are two locations but one is across the street from Bailey’s Ice Cream shop so we like that one and stop for ice cream afterwards.
+There are two locations but one is across the street from Bailey’s Ice Cream shop so we like that one and stop for ice cream afterward.
 We think they have the best fish chowder in town but that is a hotly debated topic.
 It can get busy when the cruise ships are in port, but the food is great, the wait staff lovely, and rum punch packs a wallop.
 No matter; no one is driving!
 They are famous for a smooth but potent rum punch but all their food is great.
 They can seat large parties.

 Bailey’s Ice Cream Shop